Floydlang/floyd/docs/floyd_speak.md

 # CONCEPT: IMMUTABLE VALUES VS VARIABLES

-All values in Floyd are immutable -- you make new values based on previous values but you don't drectly modify old values.
+All values in Floyd are immutable -- you make new values based on previous values but you don't directly modify old values.
 Internally Floyd uses clever mechanisms to make this fast and avoids copying data too much.
 It's perfectly good to replace a character in a 3 GB long string and get a new 3 GB string as a result.
 Almost all of the characters will be stored only once.

 The only exception is local variables that can be forced to be mutable.